11 Jun The ultimate pet-friendly guide to fun-filled winter activities

 #1 Become an expert at snow sports with your dog

-Skijoring, CaniCross, Snowshoeing.
+Skijoring, Dog Sledding, Snowshoeing.
 Got a snow-loving winter dog?
 Breeds like Siberian Huskies, Labrador Retrievers, Alaskan Malamute, and St. Bernard’s love, love, love snow play.
 If your pooch can handle pulling, Skijoring is bound to get their tail wagging.
 This sport involves the dog and human being attached via a bungee leash.
 The human uses the cross country skis and the two work together to move along the snow.
-Not sure how to navigate the skis?
-Ditch them and try out CaniCross instead!
-This sport is great for small, large and particularly obedient dogs.

-For a more relaxing activity, try SnowShoeing instead and all you’ll need is a pair of snowshoes!
+For a more relaxing activity, try SnowShoeing instead!
+All you’ll need is a pair of snowshoes.
 To get the most of this activity, try a hands-free leash.

 Before hitting the slopes, it’s best to ask your vet about the appropriate gear and which winter sports are suitable for your pet.